drewgingerich/homelab/game-server/docs/log/240219-configure-pci-passthrough-for-gpu.md

 ```

 Next I checked if IOMMU interrupt remapping is enabled.
+PCI devices send data to special memory addresses to trigger interrupts.
+These are known as [Message Signaled Interrupts](https://web.archive.org/web/20240115070533/https://en.wikipedia.org/wiki/Message_Signaled_Interrupts).
+An IOMMU without interrupt remapping support can't tell if a memory access is meant to be an interrupt or not.

-I ran `dmesg | grep 'remapping'` and got:
+To check, I ran `dmesg | grep 'remapping'` and got:

 ```sh
 AMD-Vi: Interrupt remapping enabled
 ```

-This indicated that the remapping is supported.
+This indicated that interrupt remapping is supported.

 Next I checked to see if IOMMU groups are supported.
 I ran `pvesh get /nodes/{nodename}/hardware/pci --pci-class-blacklist ""` and got a table of results: